 How are fair and consistent grades achieved by varying exam boards?

 There are five major examination boards in England, Wales and Northern Ireland.
 AQA, Edexcel, Eduqas (which used to be known as WJEC), CCEA and OCR.
 In Scotland, there is one examination board, the SQA.
-There is always concern that not all exam boards are equal – even though all are governed by the same national standards board.
+There is always a concern that not all exam boards are equal – even though all are governed by the same national standards board.

 If you chat informally to teachers there is some belief that some examination boards are more generous than others.
-However, Ofqual, the organisation that monitors standards, works to monitor the work of examination boards and ensure that grades are far and consistent for all.
+However, Ofqual, the organisation that monitors standards, works to monitor the work of examination boards and ensure that grades are fair and consistent for all.
 So, it should make no difference which of the examination board is used.
 It is likely that the teacher has more success with certain content or question approach – rather than it being easier or harder to get a grade.
-Some examination boards do make the style of questions more predictable and therefore it is easier to prepare students.
+Some examination boards to make the style of questions more predictable and therefore it is easier to prepare students.

 The awarding process used by each examination board is the same.
 This process decides what raw mark (number of questions marked correctly) links to what grade.
 This can change from one year to the next year to ensure that the content on the paper, which may have proved more challenging than expected, does not disadvantage students.
-It also makes sure that differences in ability profiles of students for a year group does not send the mark required too high or too low.
+It also makes sure that differences in ability profiles of students for a year group do not send the mark required too high or too low.

 There is a meeting of the lead examiners for the subject.
 The examiners view examination papers at different marks close to where statistics and the Principal Examiner suggest the boundaries should be.
 There is then a discussion of standard and a comparison to the statement for the grade set out by Ofqual.